 proxyPassword | Password to authenticate against the proxy server. | null |

-StreamingEnabled | Boolean flag to enable the streaming service as default synchronization mechanism.
-In the event of an issue with streaming, the SDK will fallback to the polling mechanism.
-If false, the SDK will poll for changes as usual without attempting to use streaming. | true |
+streamingEnabled | Boolean flag to enable the streaming service as default synchronization mechanism.
+In the event of an issue with streaming, the SDK falls back to the polling mechanism.
+If false, the SDK polls for changes as usual without attempting to use streaming. | true |

-impressionsMode | This configuration defines how impressions are queued on the SDK.
-Supported modes are OPTIMIZED and DEBUG.
-In OPTIMIZED mode, only unique impressions are queued and posted to Split.
-In DEBUG mode, ALL impressions are queued and sent to Split.
-Use DEBUG mode when you want every impression to be logged in Split's webconsole when trying to debug your SDK setup.
-This setting does not impact the impression listener which will receive all generated impressions. | OPTIMIZED |
+impressionsMode | Defines how impressions are queued on the SDK.
+Supported modes are OPTIMIZED, NONE, and DEBUG.
+In OPTIMIZED mode, only unique impressions are queued and posted to Split; this is the recommended mode for experimentation use cases.
+In NONE mode, no impression is tracked in Split and only minimum viable data to support usage stats is, so never use this mode if you are experimenting with that instance impressions.
+Use NONE when you want to optimize for feature flagging only use cases and reduce impressions network and storage load.
+In DEBUG mode, all impressions are queued and sent to Split; this is useful for validations.
+Use DEBUG mode when you want every impression to be logged in the Split user interface when trying to debug your SDK setup.
+This setting does not impact the impression listener which receives all generated impressions locally. | OPTIMIZED |

-To set each of the parameters defined above, use the following syntax.
+To set each of the parameters defined above, use the following syntax:

 SplitClientConfig config = SplitClientConfig.builder()